hackupc/legal-page/_documents/privacy_and_cookies.md

 ## 7. HOW LONG WE WILL STORE YOUR DATA

 Your personal data will be stored while your relationship with HACKERS AT UPC is ongoing and, once said relationship is terminated for whatever cause, for the applicable legal terms.
-Once the relationship is terminated, your data will be processed solely to the effects of demonstrating compliance with the legal or contractual obligations of the Company.
+Once the relationship is terminated, your data will be processed solely to the effects of demonstrating compliance with the legal or contractual obligations of HACKERS AT UPC.
 Once said legal terms are met, your data will be eliminated or, alternatively, anonymized.

 ## 8. WHAT ARE YOUR RIGHTS